YANOUSHek/LogCat/README.markdown

 * Initial default info log color is too bright
 * Categorize filters
 * Search should search TID and PID too
+* Ability to save and open log files
+* Ability to bookmark a lines and annotate
+* Add ability to find a string.
+It should jump to next instance

 Contributing
 ============